Padraic-O-Mhuiris/nix-presentation/slides.md

 nix run <REMOTE_URL>
 ```

-turns everything into a 1-click process
+turns everything into a 1-click operation

+without any pre-requisites or setup